Mission Delhi – Jaswant Rai Goyal, Regal Cinema Building, Connaught Place

 [Text and photos by Mayank Austen Soofi]

-“I live in Lajpat Nagar,” says Mr Goyal, referring to a South Delhi neighbourhood.
+“I live in Lajpat Nagar,” says Mr Goyal, referring to the South Delhi neighbourhood.
 Every morning at ten he boards a bus for Connaught place.
 He shuts down his stall at four in the evening.

 [This is the 120th portrait of Mission Delhi project]